-Dr Evelyn Tsitas started 100 Days to the Doctorate in 2013 with literally 100 days to go before she handed in her doctorate in Creative Media at RMIT University, investigating the human animal hybrid in science fiction.
+Evelyn Tsitas started 100 Days to the Doctorate in 2013 with literally 100 days to go before she handed in her doctorate in Creative Writing at RMIT University, investigating the human animal hybrid in science fiction.

 She decided to go public with the trials and hopefully, triumphs ahead in her doctoral journey, and the intense pressure-cooker of life with two kids, two pets, and a full time job and part-time teaching load on top of full time doctoral study.
 It was a wild ride!

-Evelyn’s blog explores writing, life and career opportunities after post graduate study.
-As a writer who uses her own life in her work, this blog is unashamedly a reflection of the psychological state of fiction writing and the precarious nature of being an independent and emerging academic.
-The blog investigates the post doctoral career challenges and the reality of the juggle and compromises of motherhood, higher education and the energetic dance to ‘have it all’…but perhaps, not all at once!
+Evelyn’s blog evolved to explore writing, life and career opportunities after post graduate study.
+As a writer who uses her own life in her work, this blog is unashamedly a reflection of the psychological state of fiction writing and the precarious nature of being a creative practitioner.
+The blog investigates the post doctoral career challenges and the reality of the juggle and compromises of motherhood, higher education, creative work and the energetic dance to ‘have it all’…but perhaps, not all at once!

 100 Days to the Doctorate – & Beyond encompasses the reflective nature of the post graduate life.
 What was it all about, anyway?
 Was it worth the long years of delayed gratification?
 What do I do now?
 Is there a use-by date on my research?